Soorappa

 Soorappa is a 2000 Indian Kannada-language action drama film directed by Naganna and produced by Super Hit Films.
-The film stars Vishnuvardhan in his 175th film along with Charan Raj, Shruti and Anu Prabhakar in prominent roles.
+The film stars Vishnuvardhan in his 175th film along with Charan Raj and Shruti in prominent roles.
 The film had a musical score and soundtrack composed and written by Hamsalekha.
 The film is a remake of the Tamil film Maru Malarchi (1998), directed by Bharathi, which starred Mammootty and Devayani.

-The film released to generally positive reviews from critics and was one of the biggest hits of the year 2000.
+The film was released to generally positive reviews from critics and was one of the biggest hits of the year 2000.
 Producer M. B. Babu was renamed Soorappa Babu after the success of this film.